 This is a signposted route but bear in mind it is still easy to get lost.
 There are times where there are insufficient signs, they point at an angle which is difficult to interpret, they run out, it is not clear if they are point towards Paris or Mont-Saint-Michel.
 We found signposting on our second day from Maintenon to Chartres, and the final day to Mont St Michel by far the best (the latter gives the end point and remaining number of kilometres).

 What bike do I need?

 We used mountain bike with slicks (road tyres); this is by far the best option.
 Traditional mountain bike treads would have been too thick for the road, and a road bike would not have suited some of the forest paths and voies vertes unless you had at least 28 tyres.
 A sturdy hybrid with wide tyres would also do the job.
-We used bikes from Loca Cycles in Rambouillet.
+You can use Freewheelig France's bespoke service to find bike hire.

 Where to stay

 A good network of B&Bs and hotels line the route, as well as campsites.
 We stayed at the following places along the way: